hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-floods.md

 ```

 ## Terminology
-Flood frequency analysis uses series of discharge data (e.g., from a gauging station) and evaluates the occurrence probability of a particular discharge.
+Flood frequency analysis uses a series of discharge data (e.g., from a gauging station) and evaluates the occurrence probability of a particular discharge.
 Thus, the occurrence probability defines the frequency of a discharge, which is important for two reasons:

 1. **Flood safety**: Many legal frames use a **recurrence interval** (i.e., a return period or frequency in units of years) to define safety levels that buildings and infrastructure must meet.
 1. **Ecohydraulics**: In arid areas, in particular, it is important to know how long certain discharges are below certain levels, where many aquatic habitats may not be deep enough, too hot, or disconnected from the main channel.
 Therefore, we want to know the **exceedance probability** of a given discharge.